PhysicalOrganic/Mol.E-coder/README.md

 split into 9's: ['1fbf74bbc', '74a4bdefe', '9a698293b', 'fdb009e7f', 'd164d5e9b', '0a6be14e9', 'fe5f6abcd', '231dc37f3', '4bec0df3c', '5851289b0', '2eb83f81d', 'd119fe0bc', '9a72eddd4', '6e89e4166', '231be0bec', '289f1b96e', 'cf3bdc943', '48d0c']
 ```

-### HuffmanDecode Usage
+### Mol.E-Decoder Usage
-The second part of SequenceScribe2.0 is HuffmanDecode{Hex/Octal}.py.
+The second part of Mol.E-Coder is Mol.E-Decoder{Hex/Octal}.py.
 This program takes in two inputs, the codes output by the Huffman algorithm that are correlated to characters in
 the encoded text "CharactersToHuffmanCodes.xlsx" and the LC/MS masses entered into our template "DataTemplate.xlsx".

 The program first takes in the masses entered into the template and matches the difference between the parent mass and the subsequent mass to a monomer.